bruprescott/CTDizzle/MKRZero/MKRZero_UserGuide.md

 4. Plug the battery directly into the MKRZero.
 5. Connect the MKRZero to your computer or compatible wall outlet.

 The MKRZero has the ability to charge a single-cell lithium ion battery when connected to a computer or microUSB outlet adapter.
 Simply plug in the battery to the MKRZero and connect the unit to a computer via microUSB.
 An orange LED should appear, indicating that the battery is charging.
-Even though the battery has a built in overcharge and damage prevention circuit, it is important that you do not charger your battery for too long.
+Even though the battery has a built in overcharge and damage prevention circuit, it is important that you do not charge your battery for too long.

-It is recommended that you do not charge the battery through the JST switch cable, and only by plugging the battery directly into the MKRZero.
+It is recommended that you do not charge the battery through the JST switch cable.

-I am currently working on a method that will allow you to determine the current charge on your battery.

 ## Data Download and Analysis